karaokemugen/karaokemugen-app/README.md

 * See the **[install](#install)** section below
 * **Launch the app** (see the launch section below).
 You will be prompted with some questions and you will need to create an account (online or local).
-* Use the **in-app downloader** or place karaoke songs inside the `app/repos` folder.
+* Karaoke Mugen will update its database on startup with the default karaoke repository.
+You can alternatively create your own repositories and karaokes.
 See the [karaoke base repository](https://lab.shelter.moe/karaokemugen/karaokebase) and [documentation](http://docs.karaokes.moe/en/user-guide/manage/).
-If you don't want to add a full karaoke base for now, Karaoke Mugen will download samples from karaoke repositories in your `app/repos` folder if it's left empty so you can try out the app.
 * Once your playlist is ready, invite some friends and direct them to the public interface with their device.
 Let them add songs.
 Once enough songs are added, hit play and **have fun**!

-In the repository mentioned above, you'll find a karaoke songs database ready for use.
-Beware, it's over a few hundreds gigabytes big once the videos have been downloaded.
+Medias are downloaded on the go, but you can pre-download everything (beware, it's several hundred gigabytes big!) if you're preparing a karaoke event in a place without reliable Internet for example.

 For more information, check out the [documentation site](http://docs.karaokes.moe)!